materialsinnovation/pymks/INSTALLATION.md

 ## Conda

-Conda is the easiest way to install PyMKS.
+[Conda][conda] is the easiest way to install PyMKS.
 To install use

-    $ conda config --add channels pymks
-    $ conda install pymks
+    $ conda install -c pymks pymks

+This will install all the requirements necessary to use PyMKS.

+    $ python -c "import pymks; pymks.test()"

+See, https://www.continuum.io/downloads for more details on installing and using Conda.

 ## Pip

-The following steps outline the necessary requirements for a successful installation of PyMKS.

-Use pip,
+Use,

     $ pip install pymks

-and then run the tests.

-    $ python -c "import pymks; pymks.test()"
+to install from [PyPI](https://pypi.org/).
+Further requirements listed in the [requirements](./requirement.txt) are necessary to use PyMKS when installed using Pip.

 ## Scipy Stack